openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

       <http://docs.openstack.org/developer/fuel-docs/userdocs/fuel-user-guide/configure-environment/network-settings.html>`_.
       While this default setup may be appropriate for small deployments or evaluation purposes, it is recommended not to use this network for StackLight in production.
-Instead it is recommended to create a network dedicated to StackLight.
-Using a dedicated network for  monitoring should improve the performance of StackLight and minimize the monitoring footprint on the control-plane.
+It is instead recommended to create a network dedicated to StackLight.
+Using a dedicated network for StackLight should improve performances and reduce the monitoring footprint.
       It will also facilitate access to the Nagios web UI after deployment.
-Please refer to the *StackLight Deployment Guide* for further information about that subject.

-6. Click the *Nodes* tab and assign the *Infrastructure_Alerting* role to the node(s) where you want to install the plugin.
+8. Click the *Nodes* tab and assign the *Infrastructure_Alerting* role to the node(s) where you want to install the plugin.

    You can see in the example below that the *Infrastructure_Alerting*